-- 1. Devise a technique for measuring the circumference of the disk and label these data points as circ_i. - 2.
-Determine the best parameter p fit to the equation circ_i = p diam_i.
+- 1. Measure and record the diameter of each disk and label these data points d_i. - 2.
+Devise a technique for measuring the circumference of the disk and label these data points as circ_i. - 3.
+Determine the best parameter c fit to the equation $circ_i = c diam_i$.
 In R this is done by giving the intercept an explicit value of 0 - Disk.model<-lm(circ~diam+0, data=Disk)